Angas96/automatedPostgres/README.md

 chmod +x linuxPermission.sh
 sudo sh ./run.sh
 ```
+**Pgadmin usage**
+After starting the containers localhost:5050 will be available.
+Simply open the browser of your choice and enter localhost:5050.
+The login credentials for pgadmin are defined in the .env file.
+To enter the database "postgres" is the password for the database and it can be changed in the .env file aswell.

-If you want to restart the containers after they were build, use restartContainer.bat/restartContainer.sh accordingly.
+If you want to restart the containers after they were build and are not running at the moment, use restartContainer.bat/sudo restartContainer.sh accordingly.